 [Added 6-22-1998 by L.L.
 No. 7-1998; amended 4-16-2018 by L.L.
 No. 4-2018]

 The operation of any machinery, commercial motor vehicle, truck refrigeration unit, generator, equipment, pump, exhaust fan, attic fan, air-conditioning apparatus or snow plow, in such a manner as to annoy person(s) in any dwelling after the hour of 9:00 p.m. and before the hour of 8:00 a.m. on any weekday and before 10:00 a.m. and after 5:00 p.m.
 Saturdays, Sundays and legal holidays.

-During the period of a Village-declared snow emergency, snow plows on public and private property, including parking lots, shall be exempt from this section.
+During the period of a Village-declared snow emergency or within 24 hours of a snowfall, snow plows on public and private property, including parking lots, shall be exempt from this section.
 Municipal vehicles shall be exempt from this section at all times.

 Except for noise emanating from the operation of motor vehicles and noise declared as unnecessary in § 215-2 hereinabove, the permissible intensity of noise from the foregoing between the hours of 8:00 a.m. to 10:00 p.m. and from 10:00 p.m. to 8:00 a.m. respectively, whether such noise is intermittent, impulsive, sporadic or continuous, is as follows: the maximum sound-pressure level (A-scale reading of standard calibrated sound meter, instrument calibration frequency of 100 cycles per second hertz):

 The intensity shall be measured at a point no closer than 60 feet from the noise source, as best that point can be estimated by the operator of the sound-measuring device without the use of any distance-measuring equipment.